Namp88/hoosat-sdk-web/README.md

 - ✅ **Browser-native** - No Node.js dependencies, runs in any browser
 - ✅ **Cryptography** - ECDSA key generation, signing, address creation
+- ✅ **Message Signing** - Sign and verify messages for authentication and DApp integration
 - ✅ **Transaction Builder** - Build and sign transactions with automatic fee calculation
 - ✅ **REST API Client** - Connect to Hoosat proxy for balance, UTXOs, and submissions
 - ✅ **QR Code Generator** - Payment URIs and address QR codes